Lin0x/stormpath-sdk-java/docs/source/access-control.rst

 It works as follows:

-* You can define any number of servlet filter implementation that represents a single control rule, for example, the current requestor must be a known user, or the they must be authenticated, or they must belong to a particular group, etc.  The plugin comes with a number of useful ones ready to go out of the box.
+* You can define any number of servlet filter implementation that represents a single control rule, for example, the current requestor must be a known user, or they must be authenticated, or they must belong to a particular group, etc.  The plugin comes with a number of useful ones ready to go out of the box.

 * For any URI path that a user might access, you can specify one or more of these control rules (filters).
-If all of the control filter conditions pass - that is, each specified filter determines that the current request is allowed - the filters allow the request to continue to the final destination, presumably a Servlet or an MVC controller in your favorite web framework.
+If all of the control filter conditions pass - that is, each specified filter determines that the current request is allowed - the filters allow the request to continue to the final destination, presumably a Servlet or an MVC controller in your web framework.

   If the access control condition is not satisfied, any filter is allowed to do what it needs: for example, redirect the user to a different location or send back a particular 4XX status code.
 This provides a very flexible mechanism to build up rule chains as necessary based on your application requirements.